frank26080115/Bones-3D-Printer/ordered_lessons/lesson9.md

  * standoff spacers for the X and Y axis stepper motors
  * mounting part Z axis stepper motor

+Make sure all the holes on the 3D printed parts fit the screws that will go into them.
+Use a drill bit to drill them out if the holes do not fit the screws.

+If a hole or clamp is meant to fit in a bearing, and it doesn't fit, then that part should be re-designed and re-printed with a very slightly bigger diameter.
+Do not use a drill to widen these parts.

+# Ball Bearing Preparation

+When you purchase ball bearings, both the rotary and linear kind, you should lubricate it.
+The bearings might already seem oily, but that oil is an anti-rust oil used for storage and transportation, not for lubrication.
+Purchase some dedicated bearing oil, such as machine oil, and apply it to all the bearings.
+Do this right before installing the bearings.

 # Tools

 Required: